colebenedicto/css-exercises/foundations/01-css-methods/README.md

 ### Self Check
 - Did you use all three methods of adding CSS to an HTML file?
+Yes.
+I learned how to add CSS using all 3 methods; External, Internal, and Inline.
+I also learned how to create a css file.
+Funny enough, I was only able to navigate though the readme.md files upon finishing the exercise.
 - Did you properly link the external CSS file in the HTML file?
+Yes.
+I added to the required 'rel' attirbute and linked the css file using the 'href' attribute.
-- Does the `div` element have CSS added via the external method?
+- Does the `div` element have CSS added via the external method? yup
-- Does the `p` element have CSS added via the internal method?
+- Does the `p` element have CSS added via the internal method? yup
-- Does the `button` element have CSS added via the inline method?
+- Does the `button` element have CSS added via the inline method? yup